May 14th – 19th, 2020

 Marine Biological Laboratory in Woods Hole, MA

-The 2019 seminar focused on Regeneration Across Scales.
+The 2020 seminar focused on Regeneration on all scales.
 As we noted then:

 All living systems, from microbial communities, to organisms, to ecosystems, maintain some capacity to repair and to maintain themselves in the face of events that cause disturbances or damage.
 For example, microbial communities can regenerate to achieve the same function even as species composition changes, spinal neurons in a lamprey can regenerate function even though their cellular wiring changes, and ecosystems can maintain a level of resiliency in the face of changing climate conditions.
 In all instances, while these biological systems undergo stress and damage, their parts can coordinate responses to provide repair.
 But does the concept of regeneration mean the same thing in each case?
 How do the regenerating parts “know” how to cooperate to make the participating individuals and systems healthy and whole again?
 How does an understanding of one level inform the others?
 Is there an underlying logic of regeneration across complex living systems?
 These are the driving questions for this seminar.